 OPEX optimisation studies challenge existing maintenance management and integrity management activities.

-- Critical expenditure areas
+- Analysis of high and critical expenditure areas

 - Relationships between budget and actual costs, planned and actual activities